|Stools - Unusual Color|

 - All other colors are not due to a medical problem.

-- Green color of the stools is always normal and usually caused by bile.
+- Green color of the stools is always normal.
+Most often, green stools are caused by bile.

-- Green stools are more common in formula-fed than breast-fed infants, but normal with both
+- Green stools are more common in formula fed than breastfed infants.
+But, they can be normal with both.

-- If you think it's due to iron medication, be sure your child is not taking too much.
+- If your child takes iron, be sure your child is not taking too much.

-- Suspected food is eliminated and the abnormal color persists over 48 hours
+- Suspected food is stopped and strange color lasts more than 48 hours

 - Your child becomes worse